 Trained staff from MetroWest YMCA’s Family Outdoor Center facilitated the activities and oversaw the use of a safety harness system for the high ropes course.

 TCR Teen Mosaic Workshop: “Putting the Pieces Together”

 Teens spent time together while creating personalized mosaics that could be laid flat or hung on the wall.
 They made the style their own—glass, tile, ceramics, abstract, linear, designed—the choice was theirs!

 Teens were given the option to incorporate a memory piece such as a photograph or image.
 A brief techniques demonstration, tools, materials, and support were offered by a visiting mosaics artist.

 TCR Teen Night at Kings Bowl America

-Teens will enjoy dinner service and a night out together at one of the most upscale and in-demand of bowling establishments in Massachusetts.
-This will be a great opportunity both to socialize with those who you have gotten to know over time, and to meet others for the first time while enjoying Kings’ retro-inspired environment.
+Teens enjoyed dinner service and a night out together at one of the most upscale and in-demand of bowling establishments in Massachusetts.
+This was a great opportunity to socialize with those whom the teens have gotten to know over time and to meet others for the first time, all while enjoying Kings’ retro-inspired environment.